-In December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740)".
-The amendments in this ASU simplify the accounting for income taxes by removing certain exceptions to the general principles in Topic 740 and by clarifying and amending other areas of Topic 740.
-The amendments in this ASU are effective for annual and interim periods beginning after December 15, 2020.
+In October 2021, the FASB issued ASU 2021-08, "Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers".
+The amendments in this ASU require that an entity (acquirer) recognize and measure contract assets and contract liabilities acquired in a business combination, including contract assets and contract liabilities arising from revenue contracts with customers, as if it had originated the contracts as of the acquisition date.
+The amendments in this ASU are effective for annual and interim periods beginning after December 15, 2022.
 Early adoption is permitted.
 The Company does not expect this ASU to have a material impact on its financial statements.